 Controlled Oxidative Stress

-Since there are loads of antioxidants in malt vinegar, the inclusion of this condiment in the diet on a regular basis may help put oxidative stress under control.
+A lot of antioxidants you can find in malt vinegar, the inclusion of this condiment in the diet on a regular basis may help put oxidative stress under control.
 Oxidative stress happens when the body fails to neutralize excess free radicals, and it is linked by medical experts to a number of health nightmares, many of which can be very serious.

 Lowered Blood Pressure